mathewbushuru/todoist-monorepo/README.md

 <h2 align="center"> Todoist - React / Express / MySQL/ React Native </h2>

- For this project, I aim to create a complete working example of a production-ready full-stack application.
+ For this project, I aim to create a complete working example of a production-ready application.
 To prioritize functionality of the app, I am replicating Todoist's user interface instead of creating my own custom design.

  The monorepo includes the following apps and packages:

  - `apps/web/landing`: An app for the landing page built with React.
- - `apps/web/webclient`: An app for the todo application built with React (Only authenticated users);
+ - `apps/web/webclient`: An app for the todo application built with React (only authenticated users);
  - `apps/mobile`: An app built with React Native for iOS and android devices
  - `apps/server`: An app built with Express for the backend server / API that serves the mobile and web apps
  - `apps/database`: A MySQL database used by the server application.